 Introduction

 Council is investigating the provision of a kerbside glass recycling bin service for Moonee Valley residents.
 This is required by the State Government Circular Economy (Waste Reduction & Recycling) Act 2021 which requires all Victorian Councils to provide a four-bin service: general rubbish, recycling, Food Organics and Garden Organics (FOGO) and glass.
-We are keen to hear residents' views on this service.

 Background